aws-samples/aws-step-functions-waitable-pattern/README.md

 ## Try on AWS console

-1. Sign in to your aws console at https://console.aws.amazon.com
+1. Sign in to your AWS console at https://console.aws.amazon.com
-2. Go to the API Gateway service
+2. Go to the Amazon API Gateway service
-3. Select the **waitable-stepfunction-pattern-api** API
+3. Select your new API *(e.g. aws-stepfunction-waitable-pattern)*
-   > this is the default name on the SAM template.
-If you changed it the API may have a different name
 4. Select the **POST** method on the resources tab
 5. Select the **Test** button on the right panel
 6. Specify a valid json payload as the **request body**, like so:

     ```json
     {
       "Id": "4f30bb61-39bc-47f2-91c6-a7dba009f919",
       "StartTimestamp": "2021-06-25T17:47:00Z"
     }
     ```

 7. Press the **Test** button.
 You should get a valid response.